bloom-lang/bud-sandbox/chat/p2p-ft-chat.md

     nodelist <= connect{|c| [c.client, c.nick]}

-Now all nodes have this rule.
+Now all nodes have this rule, so we can reuse *connect* as a mechanism to update *nodelist*.
 We make sure that all nodes eventually have an _overestimate_ of the set of active nodes by promiscuously broadcasting the leader's nodelist:

     connect <~ (interval * nodelist * nodelist).combos do |h, n1, n2|
       [n1.key, n2.key, n2.val]